-The CSD has long provided technical services to stakeholders by integrating groundwater-level change data
+The CSD has long provided technical services to stakeholders by integrating groundwater-level change data with multiple data sets in order to:

 - 1) Determine the amount of groundwater in storage and its availability for use. - 2) Assess the water-supply outlook by determining changes in the volume of groundwater in storage. - 3) Identify areas in which changes in groundwater levels may have an economic impact. - 4) Assist state and local agencies in the formulation and administration of resource-management programs. - 5) Determine or estimate the rate and direction of groundwater movement, specific yield of aquifers, base flow of streams, sources and amounts of groundwater recharge, and locations and amounts of groundwater discharge. - 6) Assess the validity of hydrogeologic interpretations and the assumptions used in developing models of groundwater systems.